Textile conservationist to showcase patterns from Uzbekistan to Andhra Pradesh in Mumbai

-Textile conservationist Madhu Jain showcases patterns from Uzbekistan to Andhra Pradesh at her retrospective
+Textile conservationist Madhu Jain showcases patterns from Uzbekistan to Andhra Pradesh at her retrospective in Mumbai

 Madhu Jain prefers to be known as a textile conservationist and craft revivalist rather than fashion designer.
 With good reason.
 Jain was the first designer to have put the spotlight on ikkat weaving with her first show in Mumbai in 1988.
 And, to celebrate 29 years of unflinching commitment to traditional textiles and handlooms, Jain is holding a retrospective in the city on April 7.